The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Rookie’s Reward: Base Stats & Mechanics

-Initial Weapon Performance
+Weapon Type & Performance

-The cold truth: When you first pick up Rookie’s Reward, it’s objectively bad.
-The damage output doesn’t compete with even basic starter weapons.
-Using it immediately in serious combat situations will get you killed.
+The cold truth: When you first pick up Rookie’s Reward, it’s objectively underpowered.
+The damage output and fire rate don’t compete with even basic weapons.
+Using it against level-appropriate enemies early on is a struggle.
+The weakness is intentional—this weapon represents potential, not immediate power.

 The Scaling Mechanic